Caruth Piano Studio

 7. The lesson time is when you should talk to the teacher, not afterwards.
 The teacher will either have other students, other appointments, or a really short dinner break at the end of your child’s lesson.
 It’s not OK to expect the teacher to discuss matters with you outside of the lesson time as a matter of course.
 The time directly after your child’s lesson is vital (and not dedicated to you).
 It might be the teacher’s only chance to use the bathroom in five hours. :-) Of course, if the teacher wants to talk to you then by all means, chat away, but don’t assume that the teacher has this time available otherwise.

 8. Just because you need to remind your child to practice does not mean that they don’t want to practice or that they don’t want to play their instrument.
 Just as you don’t give your children the option of failing to brush their teeth, bathe, eat or get dressed, so doing practice is not optional, even if that means you remind your child to do it every day for a decade.
-You are the parent: you make the rules.
+You are the parent: you enforce the rules.
 No one ever reached adulthood and said “I wish my mom had let me stop learning the piano”…

 9. Think long-term.
 In other words, don’t plan to ‘try’ piano for six months to see if it’s a good fit – if you want your child to learn to play the piano you need to be internally committing to at least three years of lessons and practice.
 Then you can reflect on how things are going.
 This isn’t about being a tiger parent, it’s about being realistic about what’s involved in gaining musical skills.
-That 10,000 hour rule?
-You can have an awful lot of fun during that first 100 hours of piano practice, but you’re still only 1% of the way (if that) toward being amazing.

 10. You may not realize how easy it is to play the piano, and at the same time how hard it is.
 There are very cool things students can easily learn to do at the piano which may give you the impression your child is a genius.
 Feel free to enjoy this sensation, but don’t be disappointed if the next week your child reverts to just being the cool, fabulous kid that you know and love.
 Some things that pianists do that appear easy are actually very hard, and some of the impressive things pianists do are ridiculously straight-forward to execute (if your teacher just shows you how).